You probably don’t think twice when you put laundry pods in your washing machine.

 In the US, around 7,000 metric tons of PVA evade degradation in wastewater treatment plants annually.

-As mentioned earlier, all drains go to the ocean, so some of the PVA will likely end up there.
+As mentioned earlier, all drains go to the ocean, so most of the PVA will end up there.

 4. Do Laundry Pods Cause Microplastic Pollution?